xfrenette/hotelcaisse-server/docs/api.md

 `POST /register/open`
 ---

 Opens a new Register and assigns it as the currentRegister on the authenticated Device.
-Note that the device must not have a current register that is already opened, else an error will be returned and the call will be ignored.
+Note that the Device must not have a current register that is already opened, else an error will be returned and the call will be ignored.

 ### Request `data`
 * `employee`: (string) Name of the employee opening the register
 * `cashAmount`: (float, >= 0) Amount of cash in the register at opening

+### Response `data`
+None returned

+`POST /register/close`
+---

+Closes the Register currently assigned to the authenticated Device.
+Note that the Device must have an opened Register assigned, else an error will be returned and the call will be ignored.

+### Request `data`
+* `cashAmount`: (float, >= 0) Amount of cash in the register at opening
+* `POSTRef`: (string) Reference number of the Point Of Sale Terminal (POST) batch
+* `POSTAmount`: (float, >= 0) Amount of the POST batch

 ### Response `data`
 None returned